Drakkar-Software/OctoBot-Docs/Installation/With-Python-only.md

 Installation
 ------------

-**First, make sure you have python3.10 and python3.10-dev and python3.10-pip installed on your computer.** Python 3.9 installations also work but are slower and not recommended.
+**First, make sure you have python3.10 and python3.10-dev and python3.10-pip installed on your computer.**

 ### Using the current stable version (master branch)